ConorNugent/gradio-chatbot-demo/README.md

 # Known crappiness
 This is just a quick proof of concept that is intended as a starting point.
 Having said that here are some known areas of ugliness

-- The text box doesn't clear out on submit
+- The text box doesn't clear out on submit  (you will need to clear the text to input the next line in the conversation)

 - The conversation state is stored globally